Capital Gains Tax for Business: An In-depth Guide

 Private Residence Relief

-- the residence has been your main home while you have owned it
+- the residence has been your main home while you have owned it, if it has been only your main home for part of the ownership period then only partial relief will be available

 - the gardens and outbuildings on them are not greater than half a hectare